Besalampy District

 Besalampy is a district in western Madagascar.
 It is a part of Melaky Region and borders the districts of Soalala in northeast, Kandreho in east, Ambatomainty in southeast, Morafenobe in south and Maintirano in southwest.
 The area is 11753 km2 and the population was estimated to be 62,347 in 2020.

-Municipalities
+Communes

-The district is further divided into nine municipalities:
+The district is further divided into nine communes: